Hong Kong and Macao

 The project duration should normally be not more than 5 years.
 The project duration proposed by the Hong Kong PI should not be longer than that of the concerned Horizon 2020 project.
 The per-project ceiling of RGC's research project grants and exchange grants are HK$3 million and HK$0.5 million (both excluding on-costs) respectively.

 Evaluation of proposals will be arranged by RGC in accordance with its rules including the extent to which the existing strengths of each side may complement each other in the proposal, opportunities for training young researchers, credentials of project teams, and impact to Hong Kong.
-The results of the final selection will be announced around early March 2017 at the RGC homepage under the section "Funding Results" at http://www.ugc.edu.hk/eng/rgc/result/other/other.htm.
+Deadline of submission of proposals to RGC is 30 June 2017.
+The results of the final selection will be announced around September 2017 at the RGC homepage under the section "Funding Results" at http://www.ugc.edu.hk/eng/rgc/result/other/other.htm.

 Details of the call can be found at the official website of RGC: